HenrikBengtsson/future/revdep/problems.md

 ## In both

-*   checking package dependencies ...
-ERROR
+*   checking dependencies in R code ...
+NOTE
     ```
-    Packages required but not available:
-      ‘gdalUtils’ ‘rgdal’ ‘rgeos’ ‘quickPlot’ ‘sf’

-    Package suggested but not available for checking: ‘covr’

-    See section ‘The DESCRIPTION file’ in the ‘Writing R Extensions’
-    manual.
+    Namespace in Imports field not imported from: ‘gdalUtils’
+      All declared Imports should be used.
     ```

 # robotstxt